beezwax/bzBond/packages/bzBond-claris/README.md

 **useBbox**
 - Type: boolean
-- Value: if [bBox plug-in v0.99+](https://www.beezwax.net/products/bbox) is installed on the FileMaker server and this parameter is true then the JavaScript code will run using bBox.
+- Value: if [bBox plug-in v0.99+](https://www.beezwax.net/products/bbox) is installed on Claris/FileMaker Server and this parameter is true then the JavaScript code will run using the `bBox_JavaScriptNode` function.
 - Notes:
   - Not applicable on client
   - Optional on server.